neurobagel/documentation/docs/user_guide/cli.md

         `singularity run bagel.sif pheno --help`

 !!! note "Speed of the `bids` command"
-    The `bids` command of the `bagel-cli` (step 2) currently can take upwards of several minutes for datasets greater than a few hundred subjects, due to the time needed for pyBIDS to read the dataset structure.
+    The `bids` command of the CLI currently can take upwards of several minutes for datasets with more than a few hundred subjects, due to the time needed for pyBIDS to read the dataset structure.
     Once the slow initial dataset reading step is complete, you should see the message:
     ```bash
     BIDS parsing completed.
     ...
     ```

-## Upgrading to a newer version of the CLI
+## Upgrading data to a newer version of the CLI
-Neurobagel is under active, early development and future releases of the CLI may introduce breaking changes to the data model for subject-level information in a `.jsonld` graph file.
-Breaking changes will be highlighted in the release notes!
+Neurobagel is under active development and future releases of the CLI may introduce breaking changes to the data model for subject-level information in the output `.jsonld` graph file.

-_If you have already created `.jsonld` files for your Neurobagel graph database using the CLI_, they can be quickly re-generated under the new data model by following the instructions [here](maintaining.md#following-a-change-in-the-neurobagel-data-model) so that they will not conflict with dataset `.jsonld` files generated using the latest CLI version.
+Breaking changes are highlighted in the [release notes](https://github.com/neurobagel/bagel-cli/releases).

+To keep an existing Neurobagel graph database up to date (and prevent conflicts with dataset `.jsonld` files generated using the latest CLI version), you can [regenerate and reupload existing `.jsonld` files for your database](maintaining.md#following-a-change-in-the-neurobagel-data-model) at any time under the latest data model.